kaustubhpande73/Unredactor/README.md

 12. evaluate()
 Finally the evaluate functions returns the precision, recall and f1 scores
 	train_precision_score, val_precision_score, train_recall_score, val_recall_score, train_f1_score, val_f1_score = evaluate(model,predict_y_train,predict_y_val,y_train,y_val)

+The output will be in a list format.
+I faced some challeges with pandas

 Sorry, but I was not able to add all the tests.
 But the code should run correct.